apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Manchin says he won't launch independent presidential bid**
+**Caitlin Clark joins Lynette Woodard, Pearl Moore as scoring champion**

-You can read more about it [here](https://www.politico.com/live-updates/2024/02/16/congress/manchin-wont-run-for-president-00141935).
+You can read more about it [here](https://www.npr.org/2024/02/16/1231817283/caitlin-clark-scoring-record-lynette-woodard-pearl-moore).

 ## Requirements
 - Python 3.8